tomplex/meridian/docs/manual.rst

 Introduction
 ============

-Geospatial data and processes which deal with it have a rather significant bit of jargon associated with them, and that jargon is heavily influenced by the relational database environment in which many people manipulate spatial data.
+Geospatial data and processes which deal with it have a good bit of jargon associated with them, and that jargon is heavily influenced by the relational database environment in which many people manipulate spatial data.
 When you try to describe to someone the process by which you relate one dataset to another, matching records from each where geometries intersect, the word that naturally comes to mind is a *spatial join*.
 This terminology is even present